Archie Siswick: Rugby Union

 Archie Siswick played rugby union for Wakefield RFC between 1911/12 and 1919/20.
 He was a centre and a press report stated that he had been elected club captain for the 1913/14 season, although later records do not back up this statement.

 Rugby league

 Archie Siswick turned professional with Wakefield Trinity during the 1919/20 season.
 His heritage number is 235.
 He went onto make 317 appearances and scoring 135 points, until his retirement during the 1929/30 season.
 He had been placed on the transfer list but decided to retire rather than join another club.
 The Wakefield Express described him as "one of the most enthusiastic and loyal players Trinity ever had."

 Archie Siswick won cap(s) for Yorkshire (RL) while at Wakefield Trinity.

-He played in Wakefield Trinity's 9–8 victory over Batley in the 1924–25 Yorkshire County Cup Final during the 1924–25 season at Headingley Stadium on Saturday 22 November 1924.
+He played in Wakefield Trinity's 9–8 victory over Batley in the 1924–25 Yorkshire Cup Final during the 1924–25 season at Headingley Stadium on Saturday 22 November 1924.